Gromov hyperbolicity of pseudoconvex finite type domains in $\mathbb{C}^2$: Preliminaries

 \item a $(A,B)$ \textit{quasi-geodesic} if for each $s,t\in I$

 \end{enumerate} Finally, we use the word \textit{ray} if $I=[0,+\infty)$, and \textit{line} if $I=\R$. \end{definition}

-A \textit{geodesic space} is a metric space if for every two points there is a geodesic that connects them.
+A metric space is a \textit{geodesic space} if for any two points there is a geodesic that connects them.
 A \textit{geodesic triangle} is a choice of three points in $X$ and geodesic segments connecting these points.

 \begin{definition} A proper geodesic metric space $(X,d)$ is called $\delta$\textit{-hyperbolic} if for every geodesic triangle and any point on any of the sides of the triangle is within distance $\delta$ of the other two sides.
 Finally, a metric space is \textit{Gromov hyperbolic} if it is $\delta$-hyperbolic for some $\delta\geq0$. \end{definition}